 During the course of a mobility semester, you remain enrolled at UZH and continue to pay semester fees here; you are exempted from paying tuition fees at the partner university.
 The SEMP Programme and some university-wide agreements include partial grants.
 You will find information on additional financing possibilities on the Global Student Experience (GSE) website.

 There is only one guaranteed application deadline per year for the entire subsequent academic year (fall and spring semesters).
 If available, any free offerings for spring semester are posted again in July.
 It is possible and recommended that you apply for multiple mobility programs.
 The responsible contacts and helpful documents for the application can be found in the download area at right.

 Students apply online via the Mobility Online application platform run by the International Relations Office.
-The application platform is expected to open on 1 November 2017.
-The application deadline for fall semester 2018 and spring semester 2019 is on 10 January 2018.
+The application platform is open from 1 November 2018.
+The application deadline for fall semester 2019 and spring semester 2020 is on 9 January 2019.